bburky/playnite-non-steam-shortcuts/README.md

 Rerunning this extension is safe, it will update the shortcut with the information from the OtherAction titled "Launch without Steam".

+Warning: Any existing non-Steam shortcut with the same name (`AppName`) as a game in your Playnite library will be replaced with an updated shortcut.
+This allows updating shortcuts, but may potentially clobber some of your existing non-Steam shortcuts.

 This effectively allows using the Steam overlay for any game in Playnite.

 ## Installation